naiveJeanne/Final-project/README.md

 ## Instructions on how to use the program:
 Run Main.py

+## Report
+### Game Virtualization
-## Every one game would be like this: (Board printing is turned off by annotation in the program)
+(This function is turned off by annotation in the program)
+One try on this game would be like this:
 --Current board--
 0 |1 |2 |
 3 |4 |5 |
 6 |7 |8 |